medieval village of Apricale is situated at 273 meters above

 There are still a few public ovens in town.
 The inhabitants

 entrances to the village were closed by wooden doors.
-For
+There

-example the one at the entrance of the square.
-There is a
+is one at the entrance of the square.
+There is also a

-hole on the left side which was used to fire at the not
+hole on the left side of the door which was used to fire at

 square is still the central meeting point for the

 inhabitants.
-In the summer a perfect place for outdoor
+In the summer it is a perfect place for outdoor

 dining in one of the two restaurants.
 Events taken place all

 year round.
-Christmas Eve arpund the bonfire, New Years eve,
+Christmas Eve around the bonfire, New Years eve,

-St. Valentine’s Theatre in August and the Pansarole in
+St. Valentine’s, Theatre in August and the Pansarole

-Septembre.
-Dance evenings and concerts during the summer
+September.
+Dance evenings and concerts also take place during the summer

 of the rooms in the castle is dedicated to the most famous